MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-support-signin.md

 Xiomi changed the battery optimization permissions in Android 11.
 Defender is not allowed to configure this setting to ignore battery optimizations.

 **Solution:**
-We are working with OEMs for a solution to enable this permission form app onboarding screen.
-We will update the documentation as this is resolved.
+We are working with OEM to find a solution to enable this permission from the app onboarding screen.
+We will update the documentation when this is resolved.
 User can follow below steps to enable the same permissions form device settings.

 1. Go to Settings on your device.